alessandroraffa/alessandroraffa/README.md

 - **Pentium, Windows 2000, and Home Dial-Up Internet (2000):** A significant upgrade in my technological journey was acquiring my first "modern" personal computer - a Pentium 4 with 256 MB of RAM, a 20 GB hard drive, and a 56K modem.
 This setup marked the beginning of my journey into home Internet access, greatly expanding my opportunities for learning and web exploration.

 - **Text Editors and IDEs (2000-Present):** My journey with software development tools began with the simplicity of Windows Notepad.
 It was here that I learned the fundamentals of coding by directly interacting with plain text files.
 Soon after, I progressed to Microsoft FrontPage, which provided a more integrated environment to inspect HTML code and visually link the markup with its actual web page result.
-Over the years, my toolkit evolved to include more advanced editors and IDEs such as EditPlus, Macromedia Dreamweaver, and NetBeans, each offering enhanced features and a more sophisticated development experience.
+Over the years, my toolkit evolved to include more advanced editors and IDEs such as EditPlus, Macromedia Dreamweaver, Eclipse and NetBeans each offering enhanced features and a more sophisticated development experience.
 Later, I embraced Atom for its modern interface and open-source community.
-Currently, I use Visual Studio Code (VSCode), appreciating its versatility, extensive plugin ecosystem, and robust support for a wide range of programming languages and frameworks.
+Currently, I use Visual Studio Code (VSCode), appreciating its versatility, extensive plugin ecosystem, and robust support for a wide range of programming languages, frameworks and tools.

 - **HTML, CSS and JavaScript (2000-Present):** My entry point into web development.
 I started crafting static web pages, incorporating basic styles and simple animation scripts.
 During this time, I undertook a project for my grandmother's hair salon, which became my first official web development job, without any charge of course.

 - **Web Developer (2001-Present):** I was hired by a web agency, and my first day in the tech industry coincided with the events of September 11, 2001.
 I remember the overwhelming internet traffic and slow connectivity on that day vividly.
 My first role involved updating and fixing hundreds of static web pages for various businesses, including the Palermo Airport's website and those in the wine and travel sectors of Sicily.
 This experience taught me the value of teamwork, the intricacies of handling legacy code, and the importance of clean coding practices and thorough documentation.
 Working on these diverse projects not only honed my technical skills but also deepened my understanding of the impact of external events on digital infrastructures.

-- **VBScript, ASP3, and Microsoft Access (2002):** I transitioned to dynamic web development using VBScript and ASP3.
+- **VBScript, ASP3, and Microsoft Access (2002-2003):** I transitioned to dynamic web development using VBScript and ASP3.
 This phase of my career enhanced the interactivity and responsiveness of the websites I worked on.
 I also began utilizing Microsoft Access as a database management system for web applications, broadening my skills in server-side scripting and database management.

 - **PHP and MySQL (2003-2018):** During this period, I developed various sophisticated, data-driven web applications.
 This included a notable web application for standardizing the diagnosis of Celiac Disease, which was my first project intended for a worldwide audience.
 This marked a significant milestone in my professional journey, expanding my reach and impact in the field of web development.